National Citizen Party: Establishment

-The launch event of the new party was attended by the families of those injured and killed in the uprising and the July massacre, political party leaders, diplomats, and student coordinators of public and private universities who led the July Revolution.
+The launch event of the new party was attended by the families of those injured and killed in the uprising and the July massacre, political party leaders, diplomats, and student coordinators of public and private universities who led the July uprising.
 Various political figures, including chief adviser Muhammad Yunus and former prime minister Khaleda Zia, were invited to the launch ceremony.
 The launch ceremony began at 4:20 pm on 28 February.
 After recitation from the Quran, Gita, Tripitaka, and Bible, the national anthem was sung.
 A minute of silence was then observed in memory of those killed in the July massacre.
 After showing documentaries, Mim Akhter, sister of victim Ismail Hossain Rabbi, who was killed in the July massacre, announced the launch of the party and announced the names of Nahid Islam as the convener and Akhter Hossen as the member secretary.
 Akhter Hossen then announced the names of the party's convening committee members.
-Then, as convener, Nahid Islam read out the manifesto of the National Citizens Party.
+Then, as convener, Nahid Islam read out the manifesto of the National Citizen Party.

+2025 leadership resignations

+In late December 2025, internal disputes over seat-sharing arrangements and alliance negotiations for the 2026 general election led to high-profile resignations from the party leadership.
+On 27 December, senior joint member secretary Tasnim Jara resigned from the NCP, followed the next day by joint convener Tajnuva Jabeen.

+In her resignation statement, Jabeen criticized the policy-making process behind the party's coalition with Bangladesh Jamaat-e-Islami, citing frustration over an allocation where the NCP received only 30 constituencies out of 125 nominations compared to Jamaat's 70.
+Characterizing the process as a breach of trust rather than a purely ideological dispute, Jabeen withdrew from the election campaign and reaffirmed her commitment to building centrist political alternatives in Bangladesh.